Client: City of Ottawa

 Location: Ottawa, Ontario

-J.L.
-Richards & Associates Limited (JLR) provided preliminary and detailed design, as well as field services during the construction of the new Campeau Drive Booster Pumping Station in the Kanata area of Ottawa, Ontario.
+JLR provided preliminary and detailed design, as well as field services during the construction of the new Campeau Drive Booster Pumping Station in the Kanata area of Ottawa, Ontario.

 The station provides additional booster pumping capacity to supplement the Glen Cairn Pumping Station and Stittsville Storage Tank system to meet forecasted peak-hour demands in Ottawa’s pressure zone 3W.
 Hydraulic modelling was used extensively to address critical distribution system pressure management issues.
 Limited conveyance capacity between the Glen Cairn Pumping Station and the Stittsville Storage Tank resulted in high pressures in low lying areas of Kanata, as well as operational difficulties in maintaining tank levels during peak flow demand periods.